lxrite/DawnPlayer/README.md

 ## DawnPlayer
-A FLV playback library for Windows 10 UWP.
+A FLV playback library for Windows 10+ UWP and WinUI 3 Apps.

+This library allows you to extend the functionality of `MediaPlayerElement` and `MediaElement` to support playing FLV video files.

 ![](https://raw.githubusercontent.com/lxrite/DawnPlayer/master/Demo/demo1.gif)